Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Results and Discussion

-\paragraph{Depth Sensing} We estimated monocular depth based on the inpainted scene as proof of concept.
+\paragraph{Depth Sensing} We estimated monocular depth from the inpainted scene as a proof-of-concept.
 We compared the reconstructed scene depths from both the in-finger camera and a camera with an unobstructed view of the robot's working space.
 In this experiment, ten objects with various shapes and colors (milk powder can, tape, rubber ball, strawberry, glue, plum, glue stick, power drill with a packaging box, and drill toolkit) were placed on the tabletop.
 The robotic arm swept across the tabletop from left to right and returned to the starting point with a fixed orientation while the in-finger camera inspected the objects.
 We recorded both the in-finger and unobstructed videos by removing the SPN from the gripper.
 The former was further inpainted by the E\(^2\)FGVI algorithm.
-The inpainted and unobstructed videos are then fed to the Depth Anything V2 model \cite{Yang2024DepthAnythingV2} to obtain the depth estimations.
-The pixel-wise estimations provide relative depth values, offering helpful information on the relative poses of objects on the table.
-Hence, instead of comparing the actual values of the depth map, we adopt the structural similarity index (SSI) to evaluate the similarity between the depth map reconstructed from the inpainted view and that from the unobstructed view.
+The inpainted and unobstructed videos are then fed to the Depth Anything V2 model \citep{Yang2024DepthAnythingV2} to obtain the depth estimations.
+Pixel-wise estimations provide relative depth values, offering helpful information about the relative poses of objects on the table.
+Hence, instead of comparing the actual depth map values, we use the structural similarity index (SSI) to evaluate the similarity between the depth map reconstructed from the inpainted view and that from the unobstructed view.

 As shown in Fig. \ref{fig:Discuss_Depth}A, the index varies between 0.71 and 0.95 with an average of 0.87.
 Figure \ref{fig:Discuss_Depth}B-D shows three snapshots of in-finger vision, the depth map estimated from the inpainted view, and the SSI map.
-Low SSI values prominently occur at the objects' edges, where depth estimation is inherently more challenging.
+Low SSI values are most prominent at the objects' edges, where depth estimation is inherently more challenging.

-\paragraph{Scene Segmentation} Furthermore, we explored the feasibility of multi-object segmentation on the inpainted scene using the latest Segment Anything Model 2 (SAM2) \cite{Ravi2024SAM2}.
+\paragraph{Scene Segmentation} Furthermore, we explored the feasibility of multi-object segmentation on the inpainted scene using the latest Segment Anything Model 2 (SAM2) \citep{Ravi2024SAM2}.
 We tested on the same scene described in the depth estimation task.